 Dougherty real estate is some of the most expensive in Oklahoma, although Dougherty house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Dougherty is generally considered to be a blue-collar town.
-51.16% of the Dougherty workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Dougherty, you'll notice that it is more blue-collar than most other communities in America.
+51.16% of Dougherty’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dougherty is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Dougherty who work in office and administrative support (17.44%), sales jobs (8.14%), and management occupations (8.14%).

 Also of interest is that Dougherty has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Dougherty does not have a public transit system used by locals to get to and from work.
+Dougherty is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Dougherty in 2022 was $26,790, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,160 for a family of four.
 However, Dougherty contains both very wealthy and poor people as well.